SALT-Lab-Human-AI/project-check-point-1-NOODEIA/setup/ACE_README.md

   ```
   Values are clamped to `[0.0, 1.0]`.
 Lower rates retain knowledge longer; higher rates forget faster.
 * **Default ordering** – During pruning bullets are ordered by the decay score and then `helpful_count` to resolve ties.
 Tag indices remain consistent when entries are removed.
+* **Pipeline LLM** – The ACE pipeline now reads the same Gemini configuration (`GEMINI_MODEL`, `ACE_LLM_TEMPERATURE`) used by the primary agent, so reflector/curator calls stay on the supported model set.
+* **Thought logging** – The CoT/ToT/ReAct solvers emit `[ACE Thought]` lines showing scratchpads, branch scores, and tool outputs, mirroring the agent’s reasoning in the terminal while user-facing replies stay concise.
+* **Memory logging** – Context injection prints each retrieved bullet (ID, decay score, helpful/harmful counts, tags, content).
+Pruning and delta application log every removal/addition/update so you can watch the playbook evolve in real time.
+* **Lesson/delta logging** – After reflection the pipeline lists every lesson; delta creation dumps the raw curator payload (when it fails) and logs each new/updated/removed bullet plus metadata so you can trace exactly what changed.

 ### Key Implementation Snippets